Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Numerical Results and Discussion

-Lower bounds on the MI similar to Fig.~\ref{fig_AIRSDBP} were computed for SBS-SDBP, GMP-SDBP, DBP-CG, and DBP-iidG by varying the number of spans for 14 GBd, 64-QAM, and $L=100$ km.
-For each $N$, the maximum AIR is computed for these four approaches, and the gains are plotted in Fig.~\ref{fig_AIRSDBP_3}.
-The DBP-CG and DBP-iidG approaches are used to benchmark the performance of GMP-SDBP and SBS-SDBP.
-The difference between the maximum AIR for SBS-SDBP or GMP-SDBP and the maximum AIR for DBP-CG (resp.
-DBP-iidG) is shown in dashed (resp. solid) lines.
-The gains of GMP-SDBP (resp.
-SBS-SDBP) are shown using red circle (resp. black diamond) markers.
+{AIRs similar to Fig.~\ref{fig_AIRSDBP_2} were computed for 28 GBd (diamond markers) and 56 GBd (circle markers) for different $N$, and the maximum AIR is computed for these approaches.
+The difference between the maximum AIR for SBS-SDBP or GMP-SDBP and the maximum AIR for DBP-CG (which is used as a benchmark technique) is shown in Fig.~\ref{fig_AIRSDBP_3}.
 All the curves have a maximum at some intermediate point as the gain between SDBP and DBP will be zero at small $N$ (both AIRs saturate to the maximum value), and at large $N$, both AIRs vanish.
-The gains are lower for both GMP-SDBP and SBS-SDBP when DBP-CG is used as a benchmark technique.
-This is expected, and is in line with the conclusions of \cite{Eriksson2016}, as DBP-CG has better AIR than DBP-iidG.
-We can observe that using GMP-SDBP, 0.7 bits/symbol higher AIR is obtained compared to DBP-CG.

-The span length is varied by keeping $N=30$ for the 64-QAM FBG link.
-Similarly to Fig.~\ref{fig_AIRSDBP_3}, the highest AIR is computed, and the gains over DBP-CG are plotted in Fig.~\ref{fig_AIRSDBP_2}.
-We plot the gains for 14 GBd (diamond markers) and 28 GBd (circle markers) and observe that the gains for 14 GBd are higher than for 28 GBd.
+We observe that the gains in AIR of SDBP over DBP decrease as the symbol rate is increased.
 This behavior was observed also in our previous research \cite{Irukulapati2014TCOM, Irukulapati2015JLT}.
-The SDBP accounts for {signal--noise} interactions, which decreases as we increase the symbol rate.
+The SDBP accounts for {signal--noise} interactions, which decrease as we increase the symbol rate.
 Therefore, the performance of SDBP approaches DBP with increasing symbol rate.
+As the symbol rate increases, accounting for longer correlations in the memory becomes even more important.
+However, due to complexity constraints, we have not taken longer memory into account.
+With the recent interest in symbol-rate optimization \cite{Poggiolini2015, Guiomar2017OFC}, low symbol rates are getting more attention, and therefore, gains obtained at 14 GBd for single-carrier transmission may still be relevant. }